scalacenter/sprees/README.md

 in open source!
 Come meet contributors of well-known open source Scala projects and learn how you can make your own contribution.

-We have TWO sprees planned for June 2023 in Seattle and San Francisco!
+The next spree is planned for September 2023 in Madrid.

 **Your challenge?** Get one pull request merged into one of the projects, and get this awesome t-shirt: